 In order to promote continued literacy development, the GMS English Language Arts department believes that summer reading is essential for our students to combat "summer slide" and to be more successful the next school year.
-Because of this, all upcoming 7th graders are required to choose ONE book to read from the list below before the beginning of the 2021-22 school year:
+Because of this, all upcoming 7th graders are required to choose ONE book to read from the list below before the beginning of the 2023-2 school year:

 Students will EITHER complete all of the reading response packet (see attached) OR complete three activities from the "Choice Boards" (see attached).
 You do not need to do both options.
 During the first month of school, students will participate in more in-depth activities (literature circles, Socratic seminars, vocabulary study, etc.).
-Then, students will be assessed more thoroughly on the book that they chose within the first nine weeks.